Use of contents without agreement or citation of the source is prohibited - thanks!- Don't hesitate to contect us!

 The villages on or around the Hindenburg Line crossing, after more than two years of occupation (since early October 1914), will undergo many changes : first by the German occupation in itself because of the providing engineering necessary for communications, transport of troops and equipment, hospitals, cemeteries hospitals, cemeteries... that will flourish especially during 1916 and the Battle of the Somme.
 The absence of men in the fields, the seizure of livestock and crops, and the requisitioning of factories also served its purpose in the early years of the war.
 Then, by the creation of the Seigfriedstellung which forces the Germans, in addition to the line itself (construction started late September 1916) who will not fail to scour our territory, made further changes in the sectors concerned : roads, bridges, railroad tracks, prison camps (70000 men will be attached to the construction : prisoners Russians, Belgians ...
 Germans, professional or military, civilians ...), storage area for barbed wire or concreat....
 The Operation Alberish (German retreat with ransacking to regain the Hindenburg positions) will also do its job.
 And last but not least because of the total destruction of the area between March 1917 and September 1918, during which time the Hindenbrug Line will be under almost uninterrupted fire particularly during main phase known as "Arras Battle" until the Anglo-Canadian victorious August-September 1918 offensive.
 100 days, Hundred Days Offensive).

-The rebuilding of Hauts de France and more precisely the 100% devastated of Arras area will only start in the early 1920s with people returning from all over France, who had the courage to find their home ruins braving the prohibition to rebuild areas classified "Red Zone" ).
+The rebuilding of Hauts de France and more precisely the 100% devastated of Arras area after mainly the Battle of Arras and after, will only start in the early 1920s with people returning from all over France, who had the courage to find their home ruins braving the prohibition to rebuild areas classified "Red Zone" ).

 The Hindenburg Line Museum will offer you the possibility to follow the actors of this local history.